retronav/thicket/content/Digital Garden.md

+---
+tags: [garden]
+---

-# What is a digital garden
+# What is a digital garden?

 ## Literary Definition

-A Digital Garden contains a bunch of Markdown files that can link back to each other, creating little connections in the process that can then be seen through a huge [[Docs/Network Graph]].
+A Digital Garden contains a bunch of Markdown files that can link back to each other, creating little connections in the process that can then be seen through a huge [[Docs/Network Graph|network graph]].
 Your just made your own web of Markdown files.

 ## Humane definition